ansys/pyaedt-toolkits-antenna/doc/source/getting_started/user_guide.rst

 Install toolkit in AEDT and launch the Antenna wizard
 -----------------------------------------------------

-You can install the Antenna Toolkit directly in AEDT using the base interpreter from the AEDT installation.
+You can install the AEDT Antenna Toolkit directly in AEDT using the base interpreter from the AEDT installation.

 #.
 From `Install from a Python file <https://aedt.docs.pyansys.com/version/stable/Getting_started/Installation.html#install-from-a-python-file>`_,
    follow the steps to install PyAEDT inside AEDT.

 #.
-In AEDT, select Tools > Toolkit > PyAEDT > Console to load the PyAEDT console:
+In AEDT, select **Tools > Toolkit > PyAEDT > Console** to load the PyAEDT console:

    .. image:: ../_static/console.png
       :width: 800